mnylc/mnylc.github.io/_posts/jobs/2018-07-10-DIGITAL-PROJECT-ARCHIVIST--TEMPORARY-SEAMEN-S-CHURCH-INSTITUTE.markdown

 layout: post
 title:  "Digital Project Archivist - temporary - Seamen's Church Institute"
 date:   2018-07-10
-excerpt: "Will support the SCI archives program by redesigning, updating and adding content to SCI’s digital archives resources."
+excerpt: "Will support the SCI archives program by redesigning, updating and adding content to SCI’s digital archives resources.
+This position is part time, approximately 10 hours per week."
 tag: job
 ---

 ### Description###

 Will support the SCI archives program by redesigning, updating and adding content to SCI’s digital archives resources.
+This position is part time, approximately 10 hours per week.

 ### Responsibilities###